HEmile/hemile.github.io/_pages/about.md

 Currently, I am particularly interested in methods for Neurosymbolic Learning in Generative AI models like LLMs and Diffusion Models.
 Another focus is the accessibility of Neurosymbolic Learning, to which end I lead the development of the [ULLER](https://arxiv.org/abs/2405.00532) Python library

-I am also interested in Personal Knowledge Management and developed [Juggl](https://juggl.io/), a plugin for Obsidian.md that adds a customizable graph view.
+I also like personal knowledge management and developed [Juggl](https://juggl.io/), a plugin for Obsidian.md that adds a customizable graph view.
 Other plugins include [Supercharged Links](https://github.com/mdelobelle/obsidian_supercharged_links).
-I also composed some music: [You can listen to some songs here](http://emilevankrieken.bandcamp.com/).
+I wrote an overview of my Obsidian workflow [here](https://www.emilevankrieken.com/blog/2025/academic-obsidian/).
+I also composed some music for Minecraft mods: [You can listen to some songs here](http://emilevankrieken.bandcamp.com/).